Nachawati Law Group: Litigation

 The firm represents customers in litigation against ADT Pulse home security systems.
 Plaintiffs claim that ADT was negligent in allowing an employee to access their home networks and spy on customers over a seven-year period.
 Investigators said the employee, identified as Telesforo Aviles, used a security loophole to give himself permission to access customer accounts.
 The loophole was inadvertently discovered when a customer found an unauthorized email among the addresses given permission to access their security system.
 ADT is accused of breach of contract, negligence, intrusion upon seclusion, Computer Fraud and Abuse Act violations, negligence, and intentional infliction of emotional distress.
+Days after the 2025 Los Angeles wildfires, Nachawati Law Group held a series of town hall meetings for survivors to provide information about legal issues and resources to rebuild, including the potential liability of Southern California Edison.
+The firm was one of the first to file a lawsuit on behalf of survivors, seeking damages from Southern California Edison for actions and inactions that caused the Eaton fire.

 The firm represents survivors and family members of those killed in the 2019 mass shooting at the Cielo Vista Walmart in El Paso.
 The plaintiffs claim that Walmart did not provide adequate security despite several incidents of violent crime at other stores.

-The firm recruited and represented plaintiffs in multidistrict litigation regarding claims that the heart burn drug ranitidine causes cancer.
 The firm has paid for television advertisements seeking clients to pursue child abuse lawsuits against the Catholic Church.

-The firm represents state, regional and local governments in litigation, including the states of Arkansas, Nebraska and Kentucky in litigation against the e-commerce app Temu.The lawsuit claims that the app’s Chinese-owned parent company PDD Holdings operates in violation of the state’s deceptive trade practices law by overriding the privacy settings of users’ phones and collecting more data than is necessary.
-In 2023, the firm was hired by the state of Mississippi to pursue a lawsuit against Meta arising from the harm inflicted on Mississippi children and young adults arising from the use of Meta's social media platforms.
+The firm represents state, regional and local governments in litigation, including the states of Arkansas, Nebraska, Arizona, and Kentucky in litigation against the e-commerce app Temu.
+The lawsuit claims that the app's Chinese-owned parent company PDD Holdings operates in violation of the state's deceptive trade practices law by overriding the privacy settings of users' phones and collecting more data than is necessary.

-Days after the 2025 Los Angeles wildfires, Nachawati Law Group held a series of town hall meetings for survivors to provide information about legal issues and resources to rebuild, including the potential liability of Southern California Edison.
-The firm was one of the first to file a lawsuit on behalf of survivors, seeking damages from Southern California Edison for actions and inactions that caused the Eaton fire.

 The firm represented the owner of a Tesla Model X whose car was vandalized in an incident attributed to the Tesla Takedown movement.
 The firm filed the first-known civil lawsuit against a suspect in such a case, and the lawsuit sought more than $1 million in damages.

+The firm represents the state of New Jersey in antitrust litigation claiming that Amazon unlawfully limits competition among delivery drivers by package delivery services and exerts unlawful control over drivers by discouraging drivers from forming labor unions, resulting in lower wages and "grueling and inhumane" working conditions.